mlswg/mls-extensions/draft-ietf-mls-extensions.md

 `application_content` is interpreted as the first MediaType specified in `required_media_types`.

+## Last resort KeyPackages

+Type: KeyPackage extension

+### Description

+Section 10 of {{!RFC9420}} details that clients are required to pre-publish KeyPackages s.t. other clients can add them to groups asynchronously.
+It also states that they should not be re-used:

+> KeyPackages are intended to be used only once and SHOULD NOT be reused except
+> in the case of a "last resort" KeyPackage (see Section 16.8).
+Clients MAY
+> generate and publish multiple KeyPackages to support multiple cipher suites.

+Section 16.8 of {{!RFC9420}} then introduces the notion of last-resort KeyPackages as follows:

+> An application MAY allow for reuse of a "last resort" KeyPackage in order to
+> prevent denial-of-service attacks.

+However, {{!RFC9420}} does not specify how to distinguish regular KeyPackages from last-resort ones.
+The last_resort_key_package KeyPackage extension defined in this section fills this gap and allows clients to specifically mark KeyPackages as KeyPackages of last resort that MAY be used more than once in scenarios where all other KeyPackages have already been used.

+The extension allows clients that pre-publish KeyPackages to signal to the Delivery Service which KeyPackage(s) are meant to be used as last resort KeyPackages.

+An additional benefit of using an extension rather than communicating the information out-of-band is that the extension is still present in Add proposals.
+Clients processing such Add proposals can authenticate that a KeyPackage is a last-resort KeyPackage and MAY make policy decisions based on that information.

+### Format

+The purpose of the extension is simply to mark a given KeyPackage, which means it carries no additional data.

+As a result, a LastResort Extension contains the ExtensionType with an empty `extension_data` field.

 # IANA Considerations

 This document requests the addition of various new values under the heading